 One issue that came up is that because FHiCL documents are more decoupled from one another if they're spread across multiple subconfigurations than if they're in one subconfiguration (the latter being what we've effectively been doing all along up until this point), there's a greater risk of occurrences such as, say, boardreader FHiCL documents including logic to send info to a routing master but eventbuilder FHiCL documents not using a routing master.
 If this becomes a problem, we can discuss the possibility of having DAQInterface enforce invariants across FHiCL documents.

-#4 Updated by John Freeman 10 months ago
+#4 Updated by John Freeman over 2 years ago

 - Status changed from New to Resolved

 - % Done changed from 0 to 100

 With commit 895754d36c83fa750f3faf692df23d8a6f8a47c5 on DAQInterface's develop branch (the result of a fast-forward merge of feature/use_subconfigurations), the following applies:

 - When given a single argument for the config transition, DAQInterface behaves exactly as before (+)